ivanvorobei/SPStorkController/README.md

 # SPStorkController
 Modal controller as in mail or Apple music application.
 Similar animation and transition.
-Now in develop
+I tried to repeat all the animations, corner radius and frames.
+The controller supports gestures

 Preview GIF loading `4mb`.
 Please, wait